2019 South Kesteven District Council election

-Map of the results of the 2019 South Kesteven District Council election.
-Conservatives in blue, Liberal Democrats in orange, Labour in red, and independents in grey.

 The 2019 South Kesteven District Council election took place on 2 May 2019 to elect members of South Kesteven District Council.
 This was on the same day as other local elections.
 The entire council (56 seats) was up for election.
-The incumbent Conservatives lost 5 seats and UKIP lost 1, while independents gained 5 and the Liberal Democrats gained 2.
+The incumbent Conservatives lost 5 seats and UKIP lost 1, while independents gained 5 and the Liberal Democrats gained 2, though the Conservatives, led by Matthew Lee, retained a comfortable majority on the council.
 Two wards (Aveland and Dole Wood) did not hold a vote, as an equal number of candidates ran as seats available.